pupnik-/luajittcod/README.md

 functions as I go over the next few weeks up to and including the 7drl challenge.

-Some sections have been excluded as they duplicate functionality found in lua while a couple of minor sections are not complete yet, as noted in tcodwrap.lua.
-Currently it does not have module information, to inlude it in your lua code simply dofile("tcodwarp.lua") and all tcod functions will be accessed by tcod.*.
+Some sections have been excluded as they duplicate functionality found in lua.
+While a couple of minor sections are not complete yet, as noted in tcodwrap.lua.
+Currently it does not have module information, to inlude it in your lua code simply dofile("tcodwrap.lua") and all tcod functions will be accessed by tcod.*.
 The wraps will be in the global scope, and follow the conventions of the python tcod wrapper code found on the libtcod docs.